-Founded in 1997, St Andrews Sukhumvit 107 teaches children from two to 18 years at a surprisingly large and leafy green campus for such an urban school.
-Students start at age two in the Nursery and will stay within the dedicated Early Years Centre until age five when they move on to Year 1 in the main school.
+Founded in 1997, St Andrews Sukhumvit 107 teaches children from 2 to 18 years at a surprisingly large and leafy green campus for such an urban school.
+Students start at age 2 in the Nursery and will stay within the dedicated Early Years Centre until age 5, when they move on to Year 1 in the main school.

 Located at the heart of Bangkok, the school is part of the St Andrews group of four schools in Thailand; it has close links with St Andrews Dusit, its feeder primary school.
 (It’s not to be confused with St Andrews International School Sukhumvit 71, which is also in the neighbourhood.)
 The other two schools are St Andrews Sathorn primary school in Bangkok’s CBD and St Andrews Green Valley, an all-through school on the outskirts of Pattaya.

 St Andrews is part of the international Cognita group of schools, which has headquarters in the UK and educates 15,000 pupils in more than 70 schools worldwide.

 Students follow a rigorous curriculum aligned with the National Curriculum for England, using the IB framework, standards, and practices.
 The school offers IGSCEs for Years 10 and 11 and the IB Diploma for Years 12 and 13.

 All early years’ students learn Thai and Mandarin, and there’s a specialist English language support programme to prepare students for mainstream education.
 In terms of sport, children have PE and swimming lessons from as young as 2.
 Other specialist classes include music, drama, and art.